Introduction

 It is not just the weight of ice that affects the conductors; it is also the mechanical behaviour and stress applied by movement due to wind forces and thermal contraction (cold temperatures), which tend to crack and break ice from the conductor.

-Ice is not just the weight of ice that affects the conductors; it is also the mechanical behaviour and stress applied by movement due to wind forces and thermal contraction (cold temperatures), which tend to crack and break ice from the conductor.
+Ice affects the conductors not just through its weight but also through the mechanical behaviour and stress applied by movement due to wind forces and thermal contraction (cold temperatures), which tend to crack and break ice from the conductor.

 The mechanical behaviour of ice on conductors can be categorized into four types: